markagreen/groundswell_indicators/accessibility/README.md

 Local Authorities of Cheshire and Merseyside (Chester and Cheshire East, Cheshire West, Halton, Knowsley, Liverpool, Sefton, St. Helens, Warrington and Wirral).
-If you wanted to recreate our indicators for a different region, one would have change this step in the code.
+If you wanted to recreate our indicators for a different region, one would have to change this step in the code.

 ![NHS Cheshire and Merseyside ICB region](images/access_indicators_nhs_cm_icb-1.png)